-In 2003, we transitioned to using restricted stock units, as opposed to stock options and restricted stock, awarded under the 1997 Stock Incentive Plan, as amended and restated on January 24, 2000, as our primary vehicle for employee equity compensation.
-Employees vest in restricted stock unit awards over a five-year term.
-Restricted stock and restated stock units are measured at fair value on the date of grant based on the number of shares granted and as quoted on the New York Stock Exchange.
-Such value is recognized as an expense ratably over the corresponding employee vesting period.
-To the extent restricted stock or restricted stock units are forfeited prior to vesting, the corresponding previously recognized expense is reversed as an offset to "Stock-based compensation."
-Stock-based compensation expense associated with restricted stock units was \$0.6 million during the three months ended March 31, 2003.
-Stock-based compensation associated with \$6.1 million of restricted stock units which were granted in January 2003 will be incurred as such restricted stock units vests in years 2006 through 2008.
+In 2003, Boston Properties, Inc. transitioned to using solely restricted stock, and/or long term incentive units of limited partnership ("LTIP units"), as opposed to stock options and restricted stock, awarded under the 1997 Stock Incentive Plan, as amended and restated on January 24, 2000, as its primary vehicle for employee equity compensation.
+Employees vest in restricted stock or LTIP unit awards over a five-year term.
+Restricted stock and LTIP units are measured at fair value on the date of grant based on the number of shares or units granted and the price of Boston Properties, Inc.'s Common Stock on the date of grant as quoted on the New York Stock Exchange.
+Such value is recognized as an expense ratably over the corresponding employee service period.
+To the extent restricted stock or LTIP units are forfeited prior to vesting, the corresponding previously recognized expense is reversed as an offset to "Stock-based compensation."
+Stock-based compensation expense associated with restricted stock (LTIP units were not granted until 2003) was \$0.6 million during the three months ended March 31, 2003.
+Stock-based compensation associated with \$6.1 million of restricted stock and LTIP units which were granted in January 2003 will be incurred as such restricted stock units vests in years 2006 through 2008.

 Interest expense for the Total Portfolio increased as a result of having a higher average outstanding debt balance as compared to the prior period as well as a decreased interest capitalization.
 This was primarily due to placing into service and cessation of interest capitalization during 2002 on Five Times Square, 111 Huntington Avenue and 611 Gateway and the issuance of \$1.2 billion of fixed rate unsecured senior notes.
 Our total debt outstanding at March 31, 2003 was approximately \$5.0 billion, compared to \$4.4 billion at March 31, 2002.
-This was partially offset by a decrease in our weighted- average interest rates from the previous period from 6.52% at March 31, 2002 to 6.33% at March 31, 2003.
+This was partially offset by a decrease in our weighted-average interest rates from the previous period from 6.52% at March 31, 2002 to 6.33% at March 31, 2003.
 As a result of replacing variable rate debt with fixed rate debt, our weighted-average interest rates on a quarter to quarter basis will increase in future periods.